 Employee Handbook Updates for 2017:

-A Critical Refresher on the Most Current Changes to Include - On-Demand
+A Critical Refresher on the Most Current Changes to Include

-The employee handbook is a living document and, for it to be effective, you need to make sure it is updated annually to reflect new laws and regulations enacted both federally and in your state.
+The employee handbook is a living document and, for it to be effective, you need to make sure it is updated yearly to reflect new laws and regulations enacted both federally and in your state.

 In some legal cases against employers, employee handbooks have been used as an implied contract, which makes it crucial to make sure your handbook reflects the most current legal changes.